leon4rd/test/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## They're making a movie about clocks.
+It's about time